-When it comes to choosing a new mattress, you want to ensure ultimate comfort and relaxation, so you can happily and peacefully get your required zzz’s every night.
+When it comes to choosing a new mattress, you want to ensure ultimate comfort and relaxation, so you can happily and peacefully get your required zzz’s every night tucked away in your bedroom.
 However, if you’ve experienced sleeping difficulties in the past and have tried many remedies without success, it might be time to take a look at your mattress.

 There are a number of ways your mattress can affect your sleep cycle, it can depend on the type of mattress you have, is it a spring mattress or a foam mattress?
 But other factors that are simply individual to you can also play a part, such as your desired sleeping position.

 To help you get back to graciously counting sheep as you snooze off, here are some factors to consider how a mattress may affect your sleep cycle.

 How your type of mattress affects your sleep cycle

 Firstly, it is time to actually examine your mattress.
 It could be the case that your current mattress just isn’t working for your sleep routine anymore and is now disrupting your sleep cycle.

 Memory foam mattresses, for instance, have a tendency to mould around the body, adapting to your body pressure and distributing your weight equally over the mattress.
 Consequently, this means that memory foam mattresses offer a low amount of support compared to other mattress types.